 What are facial fillers (aka injectables)?

 Fillers, or facial injectables, are a general category of injectable medications that are designed to increase volume in specific parts of the face.
-They are gelatinous in consistency and are based on naturally occurring skin proteins such as collagen and hyaluronic acid.
+They are gelatinous inconsistency and (unlike Botox cosmetic) are based on naturally occurring skin proteins such as collagen and cross linked hyaluronic acid.
 Volume is increased by drawing water into injected areas.
-The typical problems treated with fillers are deep wrinkles and other areas lacking fullness.
-Some commonly used fillers are Juvederm®, Restylane®, Belotero®, and Perlane®.
+The typical problems treated with fillers are vertical lines, deep facial wrinkles, fine lines, and other areas lacking fullness.
+Some commonly used fillers are the FDA approved Juvederm® (Juvéderm Voluma XC), Restylane®, Belotero®, and Perlane®.

 When should I use fillers?